theodorelomo/theodorelomo.github.io/index.md

 ## Music

-Here's all the music I've ever either written or co-written and has also been recorded: https://soundcloud.com/adamfc-music
+Here's all the music I've ever either written or co-written and has also been recorded.
+[Listen on Soundcloud](https://soundcloud.com/adamfc-music)